 © Frederico Pellanchin

-Henry McPherson is an artist, improviser, performer, and composer.
-His diverse practice draws on the visual, sonic, and somatic, and frequently involves the production of scores, prompts, stimulus material, and standalone pieces in various forms of media, for interpretation through sound, movement, and other performance.
+Henry McPherson is an artist, improvising performer, researcher and composer.
+His diverse practice draws on the visual, sonic, and somatic, and frequently involves the production of scores, prompts, and stimulus material in various forms of media, for interpretation through sound, movement, and other performance.
 He maintains a focus on score (in its various definitions) as interface, document-object, and archive, capable of generating unlimited avenues of interpretive and communicative possibility.
 Henry’s current work explores ritual and relational nonverbal communication, improvising networks, systems and enmeshment, the queering of hierarchical spaces and structures, and improvised ecologies.

-He is at present a researcher at the University of Huddersfield Center for Research in New Music, and Research Center for Performance Practice, supported by a PhD Studentship in Music and Dance, in association with Huddersfield Contemporary Music Festival (Huddersfield, 2019 - 2022).
+He is at present a researcher at the University of Huddersfield Centre for Research in New Music, and Research Centre for Performance Practice, supported by a PhD Studentship in Music and Dance, in association with Huddersfield Contemporary Music Festival.
 He is also a graduate of the Royal Conservatoire of Scotland (2013 - 2018), and an award holder of the Help Musicians Transmission Fund (2018); the Harriet Cohen Memorial Music award (2018); the Patron’s Prize for Composition (2017); Opera Sparks (2017 – Scottish Opera); and the Dinah Wolfe Memorial Prize for Composition (2013).